aashnadargan/DEVSOC-21_THE-GREEN-STOP/README.md

 1. Launch the virtual environment
 2. Open the terminal
-Run the command:
+   2.Run the command:
-cd django/eshop/ve/bin
+   2.cd django/eshop/ve/bin
-3. activate
+   2.activate
-4. Change the directory to eshop
+3. Change the directory to eshop
-Run the command:
+   3.Run the command:
-python manage.py runserver
+   3.python manage.py runserver
-5. An http link will be generated.
+4. An http link will be generated.
 Click on it to view the website